Five Years a Mother

 I was scared when I met you.

-I was in pain from two agonizing hours of pushing.
-I felt raw, shaken.
-They placed — no, practically threw — a slimy little you onto my chest.
-I might have smiled, but I know for sure I grimaced.
-There’s a photo of me holding you just moments after birth, and it says everything: pain, confusion, exhaustion… and fear.
+Two hours of pushing left me raw and shaken.
+They set your tiny, slippery body on my chest, and I froze.
+There’s a photo from that moment, and it says everything: pain, exhaustion, confusion… and fear.
 Your head was a cone.
-You were slippery.
+You were fragile.
 I didn’t know what to do, and somehow everyone expected me to just know — to slide right into motherhood like it was instinctual.

 I was never the girl who loved babies.
 I didn’t ooh and ahh.
-Even now, I hear kids shrieking in public and think, Dear God, just take them home.
+Even now, when I hear kids shrieking in public, I think, Dear God, just take them home.
 When a friend hands me their baby, I politely hold them and can’t wait to pass them back.
-Sure, they’re cute — and sometimes, when I’m hormonal or emotional, I feel a twinge of baby fever — but mostly?
+Sure, they’re cute — and sometimes I feel a wave of baby fever — but mostly?
 Not for me.

-Motherhood hasn’t come naturally to me.
+Motherhood hasn’t been easy.
 I’m not graceful or patient.
 I’m not calm or collected.
 I’m still figuring it out — right alongside you.
-You’re learning life; I’m learning how to mother you.
-We both fumble.
-We both say the wrong things.
-We both get frustrated.
+You’re learning life; I’m learning how to be your mom.
+We fumble.
+We lose our tempers.
+We get frustrated.
 But we catch each other.

-I teach you how to fix your words.
-You tell me I’m okay when I cry.
-You say, “It’s okay, Mommy,” when Holden breaks something and I lose my cool.
+I try to teach you how to use your words.
+And you use them on me — whispering, “It’s okay, Mommy,” when I cry, or when Holden breaks something and I lose my cool.
 You comfort me.
 You teach me.
 You help me grow — just as much as I help you.

 We’re learning together.
-We dance to “The Git Up,” and we dance through life.
-You drive me up the wall, and you calm me down in the same breath.
+We blast “The Git Up” and laugh until we’re out of breath.
+You push me to the edge, and you pull me back in the same moment.

 Maybe they wonder, too.

-You scared me back then because you were tiny and fragile and I was terrified I’d break you.
-Now you scare me because I’m terrified I’ll mess you up.
+You scared me back then because you were tiny and breakable and I didn’t trust myself.
+Now you scare me because I’m afraid I’ll get it wrong and leave marks I can’t undo.

 Your long, slender fingers — “piano fingers,” people say — move with care.
 You read signs and maps and name every highway in Rochester.
-You are smarter than you should be, and more emotionally attuned than many adults I know.
+You’re sharper than you should be, and more emotionally attuned than many adults I know.

 I hope you always ask questions.
 I hope you always say, “I missed you, Mommy,” when I get home from work.
 I hope you always wear your heart out in the open.
 Don’t ever stop being soft in a world that will try to harden you.